 • Cover with a lid and cook for 8-10 minutes or until chicken is cooked through.
 Stir in between once.

-• Add Garam Masala, freshly crushed black pepper, Kasuri methi, and green chili's.
+• Add garam masala, freshly crushed black pepper, Kasuri methi, and green chili's.
 Add more salt if needed.
 Give a stir.
 Add water if needed to adjust the consistency of the gravy.

 • Garnish with cilantro.
 Serve chicken kali mirch with roti or naan.